alaymajmudar97/amanbasu.github.io/index.md

 - Deep Learning Specialization (5 courses), Prof. Andrew Ng.
 - Machine Learning by Stanford University, Prof. Andrew Ng.
 - Introduction to Big Data by University of California San Diego.
+- Fundamentals of Accelerated Computing with CUDA, by Nvidia.
 - Elements of AI by University of Helsinki.
 - Data Analysis, Udacity.
 - Applied Machine Learning in Python by University of Michigan.